Crowns and Bridges

 Types of dental bridges:

-Traditional bridges are the most common.
+Are the most common.
 A crown is made for the tooth (or implant) on either side of the missing tooth, with a pontic (false tooth) in between.
 Material used is either porcelain fused to metal or ceramic.

-Zirconia bridges are made from Zirconium oxide, an extremely tough dental ceramic.
+Are made from Zirconium oxide, an extremely tough dental ceramic.
 Compared to conventional bridges, there is less tooth sensitivity, no gray coloration around the edge of the gums, and no problems with allergic reactions.